How to Volunteer Abroad for Free -Free Flight, Free Accomodation, Free Everything

-Whether you’re interested in helping in a tiny, remote village or in the middle of an urban metropolis, whether you’d like to help out on an organic farm or help a hostel stay afloat, you will find something to do at Workaway.
-It is perfect for a person who wants to try new things with their free volunteer abroad program, as most of the jobs don’t require prior expertise or experience.
+Whether you’re interested in helping in a tiny, remote village or supporting a family in the middle of an urban metropolis, whether you’d like to help out on an organic farm or help a hostel stay afloat, you will find something to do at Workaway.
+It is perfect for a person who wants to try new things with their free overseas volunteer program as most of the jobs don’t require prior expertise or experience.

-Like Workaway and unlike WWOOF, HelpX requires just one paid registration (per year) to access all of its locations around the world.
-That makes it be an extremely low cost volunteer abroad organization, although it is technically a work exchange rather than a volunteer program.
+HelpX requires just one paid registration per year to access all of its locations around the world.
+That makes it an extremely low-cost volunteering abroad organization, although it is technically a work exchange rather than a volunteer program.

-The deal with HelpX is this: helpers work between three and six hours of work every day they are staying (although this depends on a lot on the host – some want you to work eight hours for a few days and then you have a few days free).
+Helpers can expect to work between three and six hours every day they are staying although ultimately this depends on a lot on the host.
 In exchange, you get a place to sleep and all your meals.

 Again, the exchange itself can vary: some hosts will have you do less work and won’t give you free food, so it’s important to be extremely clear in your initial communications with the hosts.
 There are a few common sense rules set by HelpX, but beyond that it all comes down to what the host wants and what the helper agrees to.

-Diverbo is different from the other free volunteer abroad organizations in that it only has a program in Spain and Germany.
+Diverbo is different from the other free overseas volunteer organizations in that it only has programs in Spain and Germany.
 In fact, there is only one program offered to adults at all: participating in their free English “talkathons.”
 These talkathons involve the community coming together to practice their English with native speakers -- in this case, that native speaker would be you!

 The catch is that they only want groups of native speakers (so people coming from countries like the US, Scotland, Australia, England, Ireland, Canada, New Zealand, and so on).
 These groups are generally between 15 and 25 people in size (all native speakers), and they help the locals learn and practice their English.

-In exchange for the work of the native speakers, they are given a free weeklong stay in one of the hotel resorts (advertised as “beautiful”).
+In exchange for the work of the native speakers, they are given a free weeklong stay in one of the hotel resorts.
 The setup is quite clever: visitors get to do a free abroad volunteer program, while the locals get exposure to native English and get to interactively practice with them.

 It is more than just hanging out and speaking English, of course.
 Volunteers are expected to be active participants in the many activities, which rotate on an hourly basis.
 You might have one-on-one conversations with some English learners, or perhaps you would help out with a themed group session, or maybe even do part of the evening entertainment for everyone.

-The beauty of this website is that each listing has very simply and clearly indicated what exactly you can expect.
+Each listing on this website has simple and clear outlined expectations.
 For example, if the free volunteer work abroad includes accommodation and breakfasts, it will say it right there – you just have to glance at the listing to know.
 It’ll mention if it is part time or full time right at the top, and will say what your accommodation will be like.

-Hostel Travel Jobs is likely one of the cheapest options for free volunteering abroad available out there – it only costs 6 Euros for a premium lifetime membership !
+Hostel Travel Jobs is likely one of the cheapest options for free volunteering abroad available out there – it only costs 6 Euros ($7) for a premium lifetime membership !
 At that cost, it’s well worth giving it a shot.

 Each organization’s link comes with a brief description about the most important information about that program.
 If you need to be able to work with kids or ride horses, this website will mention it.
-If nothing else, it should help you easily short list your top ten possibilities when deciding on a free or low cost volunteer abroad program.
+If nothing else, it should help you easily short list your top ten possibilities when deciding on a free or low-cost volunteer program.

 Once you find a listing that looks good to you, you can contact that organization directly.
 If they accept you, you can get started on making plans!
 Remember that different projects have different costs, perks, and duration requirements – for example, some may charge something like $10 per day to pay for your accommodation.
 Others might pay for everything – including your flights!